 The non stop attack style is very much like the Density Training described HERE.

-I understand when my body needs a break but I also understand the need to PUSH my body and my mind, to adapt and overcome, to build myself into a stronger man, a stronger machine.
+I understand when my body needs a break but I also understand the need to PUSH my body and my mind, to adapt and overcome, to build myself into a stronger man, a stronger machine both physically and mentally.

 If I train my body to be pushed, I can get used to being uncomfortable, and as I always say, “Get Comfortable Being UN-comfortable”.